crosstyan/ch32v003fun/examples/systick_irq/README.md

 generic RISC-V GCC so that feature is not used here.

 # Use
-Connect LEDs (with proper current limit resistors) to GPIO pins C0, D0, D4 and a 3.3V logic level serial terminal to PD5.
+Connect LEDs (with proper positional limit resistors) to GPIO pins C0, D0, D4 and a 3.3V logic level serial terminal to PD5.
 The LEDs will flash and an incrementing count will be printed to the serial port at rates that are controlled by the Systick IRQ.